-- EE and Pre-K - Multiply enrollment by a weight of 1.0, then multiply by the ADA percentage. - K-12 - Multiply enrollment by a weight of 1.0, then multiply by the ADA percentage. - Enrollment used in the preliminary budget is based on snapshot data from the 2017-2018 school year. - Total Weighted Grade Level Units. - Add all grade levels for the Total Weighted Grade Level Units.
+- EE-12 - Multiply enrollment by a weight of 1.0, then multiply by the ADA percentage. - Enrollment used in the preliminary budget is based on principal projections. - Total Weighted Grade LevelUnits. - Add all grade levels for the Total Weighted Grade Level Units.